Kakamay Movement

 Our Mission

-To see a global movement of transformed and empowered hands empowering others, opening pathways, cultivating flourishing communities, and influencing the seven spheres of society through inclusive and sustainable systems that create meaningful progress and lasting impact for all.
+To witness a global movement of transformed and empowered hands advocating for the Deaf community, empowering others, and opening pathways for Deaf empowerment, while cultivating flourishing inclusive education and communities.
+This effort influences the seven spheres of society through inclusive and sustainable systems, creating meaningful progress and lasting impact for all.

 About Kakamay Movement